JaspreetKhela/JaspreetKhela/README.md

 <a name="collaboration"/>

-### Software Development Projects Collaboration
+### Software Development Project Collaboration Opportunities
 I am open to collaborating on projects that have real-world business applications.
 Please [email me](jaspreet.khela@gmail.com) if you would like to collaborate.

 <a name="experience"/>

-### Software Development-Related Practioner Experience
+### Software Development-Related Practioner Experiences
 The following list provides an outline of my work experience related to the following roles.
 * **Technical Roles**:
   * Software Development